OpenSourceBrain/OSBv2/libraries/client/README.md

     python loadosbv1.py -v2dev -dry # this do a dry run and print info on which projects/repos it still needs to add
     ```

-    Get an access token by logging in to v2dev, opening the Web Developer console, loading a page, getting the network access token (e.g. abcxxx123) and using this to add the repo via the api
+    Get an access token by logging in to v2dev, opening the Web Developer console, loading a page, copying the network access token (e.g. abcxxx123) and using this to add the repo via the api:

     ```
     python loadosbv1.py abcxxx123 -v2dev # add new repos